go straight to chart

 Sediment segments or bodies are identified by numbered spines that cross the chart at angles.

 A segment is represented on the chart by a full upper beach (gold-yellow), usually a salient.
-As a segment curves across the natural beach, a depleted area forms behind it, which may include an ord system.
-Sediment depletion appears on the chart in silver-grey.
+As a segment pulls across the natural beach, a depleted area forms behind it, which may include an ord system.
+The most acute sediment depletion appears on the chart in silver-grey.

-Also shown in the chart are sediment zones, employed for research purposes.
+Also shown, at the left of the chart, are sediment zones, employed for research purposes.
 The zones relate to potential variations in behaviour and characteristics as segments travel down the coast.